generalui/pivotaltracker/README.md

 ## Property Naming: Capitalization
 As is common with JSON interfaces, the property names recognized & returned by the v5 Pivotal Tracker REST service follow an underscore_naming_convention.

-Of course, it's also the case that very commonly, JS code follows a camelCase variable and property naming convention.
+Of course, it's also the case that very commonly, JS code follows the camelCase variable and property naming convention.

-These two conventions seem equally useful for their respective common cases.
-To satisfy both while still being able to easily keep a consistent look & feel when using this module alongside conventionally-named JS variables & properties, the interface for this module uses camelCasing for variable & property names.
-It will **automatically** translate names when sending/retrieving data from the service, converting your camelCaseNames to/from underscore_names as needed.
+These two conventions seem equally useful for these respective common cases.
+To satisfy both while still being able to easily keep a consistent look & feel when using this module alongside conventionally-named JS variables & properties, the interface for this module uses camelCasing.
+It will **automatically** translate names when sending/retrieving data from the service, converting camelCaseNames to & from underscore_names as needed.

-If anyone is particularly annoyed by this as the default behavior, please feel free to file an issue; making this translation configurable is definitely an option.
+NOTE: If you're particularly annoyed by this as the across-the-board behavior, please feel free to file an issue; making this translation configurable is definitely an option.

 ## Type Conversion
-It's (usually) nice to deal with JS primitives when data is retrieved from someplace--as opposed to having to parse and manipulate a bunch of strings.
+It's (usually) nice to deal directly with JS primitives when data is retrieved from someplace--as opposed to having to parse and manipulate a bunch of strings.

-First, since JSON is the data transfer format--we start off with a simple layer of JSON.parse() and JSON.stringify() on incoming & outgoing traffic, respectively.
+First, since JSON is the data transfer format--we start off with a simple layer of JSON.parse() and JSON.stringify() on incoming & outgoing POST/PUT body data, respectively.

-In addition to this, type coersion--to the best of pivotal-traccker's present ability--is applied according to the JS type that is equivalent to whatever data type the Pivotal API specifies a given resource's property to be. *NOTE that this is true both for data retrieved from the API as well as for property values you set on instantiated objects!*
+In addition to this, type coersion is applied according to whatever JS type is equivalent to the data type the Pivotal API specifies for a given resource's property. *NOTE that this is true both for data retrieved from the API as well as for property values you set on instantiated objects.*

-The decision to do this was made for one simple reason: ease of use.
-By limiting the possible range of data types allowed for the value of any given property, validation & general consumption of data is considerably simplified.
+This is done for one simple reason: ease of use.
+By limiting the possible range of data types allowed for the value of any given property, validation & general consumption of data is simplified.

 Here are the basics of how type coersion is applied: